lstipakov/lstipakov-ruuvi.github.io/src/content/guide/how-to-build-a-product/intro.md

 - Mobile app development
 - Logistics

-If you don't have required expertise to handle these by yourself, we want to help.
+If you don't have required expertise to handle these by yourself, message us.
+We want to help.
 [Drop us a message](mailto:info@ruuvi.com) and tell more of your needs.
-If we design something like this for you, there won't be any license restrictions.
+If we design something for you, there won't be any license restrictions.
 It will be your own product.

 ### License
 Ruuvi hardware products are licensed using [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/) free culture license.
 This means you're allowed to